mandymccabe/Final_Project/README.md

 The dataset used had just over 1000 rows of data which is not a large amount for machine learning.
 Adding more data points could help to improve the model's performance.
 Additionally, the responses for "very liberal" and "very conservative" comprised a very small portion of the dataset.
 Getting more respondents from those political class could help to strengthen their classification.

+The testing data accuracy for the Random Forest Classifier was 99% compared to only 59% for the testing datawhich is a large gap and indicates that our model is overfitting to the training data.
+We will investigate and test out ways to prevent overfitting.

 ## Visualization
 - Interactive Tableau Dashboard: